-Requirements in terms of the permitted number of switching operations per hour and the maximum switching work per switching operation specified in the technical specifications must be strictly observed during the set-up of machines and plant (inching mode).
-Failure to observe these instructions may irreversibly diminish the braking effect and cause malfunctions.
-Normal operating conditions are those specified by DIN VDE 0580.
-The protection rating conforms to EN 60529.
-In case of deviations, special measures must be taken after prior consultation with the manufacturer.
-Bear in mind that the fan may freeze if ambient temperatures fall below - 5°C or if the brake remains unpowered for prolonged periods of time.
+Requirements in terms of the permitted number of switching operations per hour and the maximum switching work per switching operation specified in the technical specifications must be strictly observed during the set-up of machines and plant (jog mode).
+Failure to observe these instructions may irreversibly reduce the braking action and cause malfunctions.
+The normal operating conditions specified in these Operating Instructions are based on DIN VDE 0580.
+The protection class is based on EN 60529.
+In case of deviations from these requirements, special precautions may have to be taken after consultation with the brake manufacturer.
+If vertical brake operation is envisaged, any special requirements must be agreed with the manufacturer.
+Bear in mind that the friction disc may freeze if ambient temperatures fall below -5°C or if the brake remains unpowered for prolonged periods of time.
 In this case, special precautions must be taken after consultation with the manufacturer.